nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 in step 1 and 2 of MSS
 * FlashBack shows error message if given keywords of specified fields are empty instead of given keywords in 1c of Extensions.

+**Use case: UC12 - Define an alias**

+**MSS**

+1. User requests to add an alias to a command.
+1. FlashBack displays alias added successfully.

+    Use case ends

+**Extensions**

+* 1a.
+The alias already exist in FlashBack.
+    * 1a1.
+FlashBack shows an error message.

+    Use case ends.

+* 2a.
+The given field is invalid.
+    * 2a1.
+FlashBack shows an error message.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.